Candi Dasa: Diving

 Candidasa is a good spot for snorkeling and diving, notably around the three islands just of the coast: Gili Tepekong, Gili Mimpang and - a bit further south-east, Gili Biaha.
 Gili Mimpang includes three large rock formations and six smaller ones and is also known as Batu Tiga ("Three Rocks").
 All three offer excellent diving, especially for more experienced divers.
 Currents can be quite strong and surprising, but most dive centres in and around Candidasa have experienced dive instructors and guides to lead the way.

 A few dive sites are accessible from Candidasa by small traditional jukung boats.
 But there is no pier or other mooring for dive speedboats in Candidasa; diving operators moor their boats in Padangbai (11 km west) and take their clients there by private bus.
 Padangbai holds several excellent diving sites.

 In the area

-The large Lotus Lagoon on the main road in Candidasa is a favorite stop for photographs; it is especially pretty at sunset.
+The large Lotus Lagoon on the main road in Candidasa is a stop for photographs; it is especially pretty at sunset.

 Candidasa is a good base for explorations in East Bali.
 The Virgin Beach, also called Pantai Perasi (Perasi being the nearest village) or Pantai Pasir Putih (meaning white sand beach), a well known white sand beach in Bali, is 20 minutes east of town.

 The village of Tenganan Pegringsingan, inhabited by Bali Aga people and one of the oldest villages in Bali, is 4 km north.
 Amlapura is 14 km north-east, with the nearby Ujung Water Palace 12 km away.
 Semarapura and its Klungkung Palace are 25 km west.